axil/numpy-data-types/content/numpy_data_types.rst

 Also exactly representable are fractions like 0.5, 0.125, 0.875 where the denominator is a power of 2 (0.5=1/2, 0.125=1/8, 0.875 =7/8, etc).

 Any other denominator will result in a rounding error so that 0.1+0.2!=0.3.
 The standard approach of dealing with this problem is to compare them with a relative tolerance (to compare two non-zero arguments) and absolute tolerance (if one of the arguments is zero).
-For scalars it is handled by `math.isclose(a, b, *, rel_tol=1e-09, abs_tol=0.0)`, for NumPy arrays there’s a vectorized version `np.isclose(a, b, rtol=1e-05, atol=1e-08)`.
+For scalars, it is handled by `math.isclose(a, b, *, rel_tol=1e-09, abs_tol=0.0)`, for NumPy arrays there’s a vectorized version `np.isclose(a, b, rtol=1e-05, atol=1e-08)`.
 Note that the tolerance arguments have different names and defaults.

 For the financial data decimal.Decimal type is handy as it involves no tolerances at all: